-Management's discussion and analysis ("MD&A") focuses on significant factors that have affected Africa Oil Corp. and its subsidiaries (the "Company" or "AOC") during the three and six months to June 30, 2021 and such factors that may affect its future performance.
-To better understand the MD&A, it should be read in conjunction with the Company's unaudited consolidated financial statements for the three and six months ended June 30, 2021 and 2020 and should also be read in conjunction with the audited consolidated financial statements for the three and statements for the years ended December 31, 2020 and 2019 and related notes thereto.
+Management's discussion and analysis ("MD&A") focuses on significant factors that have affected Africa Oil Corp. and its subsidiaries (the "Company" or "AOC") during the three months to March 31, 2021 and such factors that may affect its future performance.
+To better understand the MD&A, it should be read in conjunction with the Company's unaudited consolidated financial statements for the three months ended March 31, 2021 and 2020 and should also be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2020 and 2019 and related notes thereto.